MetPX/sarracenia/doc/sr_post.1.rst

 If a path defines a directory then all files in that directory are announced...

-If this path defines a directory and the option **recursice** is true then all files in that directory are posted and should **sr_post** finds one (or more) directory(ies), it scans it(them) are posts announcements until all the tree is scanned.
+If this path defines a directory and the option **recursive** is true then all files in that directory are posted and should **sr_post** finds one (or more) directory(ies), it scans it(them) are posts announcements until all the tree is scanned.

-The AMQP announcements are made of the tree fields, the announcement time, the **url** option value and the resolved paths to which were withdrawn the *document_root* present and needed.
+The AMQP announcements are made of the three fields, the announcement time, the **url** option value and the resolved paths to which were withdrawn the *document_root* present and needed.